 Archive of Destruction is a partnership project with Flat Time House (FTHo) in London.
 FTHo was the studio home of John Latham (1921–2006), recognised as one of the most significant and influential British post-war artists.
 Jes Fernie carried out a curatorial residency at the house in 2019, researching Latham’s interest in destruction, and developing the parameters of the Archive of Destruction.
 Conversations with Director Gareth Bell-Jones have continued, and a loose partnership has been established.
-Talks and events are hosted by FTHo, and the first Archive of Destruction newspaper will be launched at the house in 2022.
+Talks and events are hosted by FTHo, and the first Archive of Destruction Reader was launched at the house in 2022.

 Jes would like to thank the following people for their support, interest, and contribution to the archive: